Jahender/architecture-center/docs/reliability/monitoring.md

 ## Subscription and service limitations

 Azure subscriptions have limits on certain resource types, such as number of resource groups, cores, and storage accounts.
-To ensure that your application doesn’t run up against Azure subscription limits, create alerts that poll for services nearing their limits and quotas.
+To ensure that your application doesn't run up against Azure subscription limits, create alerts that poll for services nearing their limits and quotas.

 Address the following subscription limits with alerts.